IJSComplexMatter/cddm/doc/quickstart.rst

    For rectangular-shaped video frames, the unit size in k-space is identical in both dimensions, and you do not need to provide the `shape` argument, however, for non-rectangular data, the step size in k-space is not identical.
 The `shape` argument is used to calculate unit steps for proper k-visualization and averaging.

 In the examples in this guide we were simulating Brownian motion of particles, so the correlation function decays exponentially.
 The obtained relaxation rate is proportional to the square of the wave vector, so we can obtain the diffusion constant and compare the results with the theoretical prediction.
 See the source of the plots below to perform k-averaging and fitting in python.
+The example below demonstrates how to fit data, that was normalized with different normalization modes (see next section for details on normalization modes).

 .. plot:: examples/cross_correlate_k_fit.py

    Results from the fitting of the cross-correlation function computed with :func:`.multitau.iccorr_multi` using subtract_background = False option.
-For this example, the *norm = 3* datapoint are closest to the theoretically predicted value shown in graph with the black line.
+For this example, the *norm = 6* datapoint are closest to the theoretically predicted value shown in graph with the black line.

-As can be seen, normalization with *norm = 3* appears to work best with this data.
-For further details and examples, you are encouraged to browse the source, API reference and examples.
+As can be seen, normalization with *norm = 6* and *norm = 7* appears to work best with this data. *norm = 6* normalization mode is the default mode used in the normalization procedure.
+It is a weighted normalization mode that works best on most data.
+It is computationally most complex, and there may be times when you will use different normalizations.
+These are explained in the next section.

 .. _normalization:

 Norm & Method
 -------------

-Correlation function can be computed and normalized with different normalization types.
+Correlation function can be computed and normalized with different normalization modes.
 This is controlled both in the computation functions, e.g. :func:`.core.acorr` and in the normalize functions, e.g. :func:`.core.normalize` with the `norm` flags.
 This works in combination with the method used in the calculation.
 Each of the computation functions accepts the `method` argument that controls the computation method.
+This way you can tune the accuracy and speed of the calculation of the correlation function.
+By now we have used the default values for the calculation methods and normalization modes, which work well for most data, but in some specific cases you might want to change these default settings.

-In addition, the normalized data can be viewed in two different data representations, either with `mode = 'corr'`, for standard correlation data representation, or `mode = 'diff'`, for difference (or image structure function) representation of the data.
+In addition, the normalized data can be viewed in two different data representations, either with `mode = 'corr'` (the default representation), for standard correlation data representation, or `mode = 'diff'`, for difference (or image structure function) representation of the data.
 These options are explained in this section.

 The methods
 +++++++++++